-- Contracts for conference or meeting facilities, including room accommodations for conference attendees; - Educational materials and information access resources related to the College's library services; - Compatibility with existing contractual services, supplies, materials or equipment is the overriding consideration; - Contract amendments for time extensions, with no additional dollars being added; or Contract amendments to exercise options that were part of the original contract or that were part of a previously approved amendment to the contract; or contract amendments that are within the scope of or incidental to the original contract scope of work; - The item is a College standard (e.g., furniture/file cabinets from Steelcase) as determined by the Chief Financial Officer. - The item to be purchased has already been bid either through the KICA, CCCU or other membership organization or through any other purchasing consortia which the College is eligible to utilize. - A used item becomes available and is subject to immediate sale; - The item must be purchased from a sole-source distributor or manufacturer or a sole brand.
+- Contract amendments for time extensions, with no additional dollars being added; or Contract amendments to exercise options that were part of the original contract or that were part of a previously approved amendment to the contract; or contract amendments that are within the scope of or incidental to the original contract scope of work; - The item is a College standard (e.g., furniture/file cabinets from Steelcase) as determined by the Chief Financial Officer. - The item to be purchased has already been bid either through the KICA, CCCU or other membership organization or through any other purchasing consortia which the College is eligible to utilize. - A used item becomes available and is subject to immediate sale; - The item must be purchased from a sole-source distributor or manufacturer or a sole brand.
 In this case written justification of the sole brand/source should be provided and that requisition must be approved by the Chief Financial Officer.
-The written request must include: - o The unique performance factors required that necessitate a particular brand or supplier; - Why these factors are required; - o What other source/brands have been considered or rejected and why. - Sole source or sole brand requests shall not be justified on the basis of: - A lack of advanced planning; - Concerns related to the amount of funds available for the acquisition of the goods or services; or - A previously non-competitively bid contract for which the price to the College was zero or substantially below fair market price and the results of such contract caused the sole source or sole brand to be required on future contracts. - If in the judgment of the Chief Financial Officer and the head of the acquiring department, not seeking competitive bids is in the best interest of the College.

-Depending on the goods or service required, the decision criteria may not be cost alone.
-In addition to cost-effectiveness, compliance with mandatory requirements (e.g., insurance requirements), product quality, supplier expertise and experience, timing of the delivery, staff and/or technical support availability/quality, the supplier's financial resources and facilities, and other criteria may be relevant in particular circumstances.

-Bidding for multi-year contracts is acceptable.
+The written request must include: - The unique performance factors required that necessitate a particular brand or supplier; - Why these factors are required; - What other source/brands have been considered or rejected and why. - Sole source or sole brand requests shall not be justified on the basis of: - A lack of advanced planning; - Concerns related to the amount of funds available for the acquisition of the goods or services; or - A previously non-competitively bid contract for which the price to the College was zero or substantially below fair market price and the results of such contract caused the sole source or sole brand to be required on future contracts. - If in the judgment of the Chief Financial Officer and the head of the acquiring department, not seeking competitive bids is in the best interest of the College. - Depending on the goods or service required, the decision criteria may not be cost alone.
+In addition to cost-effectiveness, compliance with mandatory requirements (e.g., insurance requirements), product quality, supplier expertise and experience, timing of the delivery, staff and/or technical support availability/quality, the supplier's financial resources and facilities, and other criteria may be relevant in particular circumstances. - Bidding for multi-year contracts is acceptable.
 With limited exceptions, all multi-year contracts should re-bid after a maximum of 5 years.
-Exception may be granted with the written approval of the Chief Financial Officer.
+Exception may be granted with the written approval of the Chief - 3112 Financial Officer.

-7.2.8 Requesting Bids

-The Chief Financial Officer or Chief Operations Officer shall solicit such bids by sending notices by mail to prospective bidders or announcing the solicitation of bids through public notice, at least ten (10) business days before the date stated in the notice for the opening of the bids.
-All bids shall be sealed when received and shall be opened at the hour stated in the notice.
-Bid requests shall require all bidders on contracts to disclose all substantial interests held by the bidder in the College.
+- 3113 7.2.8 Requesting Bids - 3114 The Chief Financial Officer or Chief Operations Officer shall solicit such bids by sending notices by mail to - 3115 prospective bidders or announcing the solicitation of bids through public notice, at least ten (10) - 3116 business days before the date stated in the notice for the opening of the bids.
+All bids shall be sealed - 3117 when received and shall be opened at the hour stated in the notice.
+Bid requests shall require all bidders - 3118 on contracts to disclose all substantial interests held by the bidder in the College.

-The terms "sealed"," "public notice," and "mail" shall include electronic bids, electronic bulletin boards and web pages, and electronic mail when such items are utilized in accordance with procedures prescribed by the director of purchases.
+- 3119 The terms "sealed"," "public notice," and "mail" shall include electronic bids, electronic bulletin boards - 3120 and web pages, and electronic mail when such items are utilized in accordance with procedures - 3121 prescribed by the director of purchases.

-7.3 CASH ADVANCES & REIMBURSEMENT PROCEDURE
+3122 7.3 CASH ADVANCES & REIMBURSEMENT PROCEDURE